 Dynamically loaded from a third-party web server (PHP functions

 The web server malicious code may reappear after removal due to:

 The web server backdoor.

 Compromised web server passwords (FTP, SSH), hosting or CMS administrator panel.

 Hacking the server by changing the root password or adding users with the necessary rights.

 A backdoor or a bot on the webmaster's computer that allows to manage web server remotely and change the pages on behalf of the webmaster.

 Web browser malicious code can be obfuscated with similar methods.
 It can use the

-eval, document.write, document.location, document.URL, window.location, window.navigate structures, overridden "src" elements of DOM, objects loaded with the
+eval, document.write, document.location, document.URL, window.location, and window.navigate structures, overridden "src" DOM elements, objects loaded with the